robotpony/w42/content/blog/2025/easy-terminal-scripts-for-macos.md

 open -a "iA Writer" $*
 ```

-Save this as `ai` somewhere on your `$PATH`, make it executable with `chmod +x ai`, and restart your terminal.
-Now you can type `ai` from anywhere and launch iA Writer, optionally passing files as arguments.
+Save this as `ia` somewhere on your `$PATH`, make it executable with `chmod +x ia`, and restart your terminal.
+Now you can type `ia` from anywhere and launch iA Writer, optionally passing files as arguments.

 This works for any named application on macOS.
 Want Photoshop?
 Make a script called `ps` that calls `open -a "Adobe Photoshop 2024"`.
 You're using the same display names you see in Applications—no bundle archaeology required.